 The seventh generation of the Wiard family is currently involved in running the farm.

-Wiard’s has grown over 7 million apples since 1837 – laid side by side that’s enough to circle the globe almost two times!
+Wiard’s has grown over 24 million bushels of apples since 1837 – laid side by side that’s enough to circle the globe almost 7 and half times!

 The ice cream cone was invented in 1904 – 67 years after Wiard’s was founded!

 Wiard’s relatives in New York made cannons for the Union troops during the Civil War.

 Wiard’s provided apples and cider vinegar for the Union troops during the Civil War.